richardpaulhudson/spacy_projects_multiprocessing/README.md

 At first glance [multiprocessing.Pool](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool) looks like exactly what we need:

-- a pool of processes of a specified size; each process in the pool could play the role of worker process.
+- a pool of processes; the pool has a specified size; each process in the pool could play the role of worker process.
 - individual jobs are assigned to processes in the pool using the `apply_async()` method, whose parameters are the Python method to be run and optionally a callback method to call when the job is complete.
 - the pool has a `terminate()` method that kills all currently running processes.